nlqhung130403/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip:** A client can have any number of tags (including 0) **Tip:** When there is a preference then there should be a frequency.
+**Tip:** A client can have any number of tags (including 0)
+**Tip:** When there is a preference then there should be a frequency.
 If not, then frequency will be 0 by default.
-While preference is also optional like tag.
-**Tip:** Phone: Only number digits (0-9) of length 8 without spaces **Tip:** Name: Only case-sensitive alphabets (a-z) and one space between each word **Tip:** Address: Any input is ok(if only alphabet and number, then user can not input “#”)
+**Tip:** Phone: Only number digits (0-9) of length 8 without spaces
+**Tip:** Name: Only case-sensitive alphabets (a-z) and one space between each word
+**Tip:** Address: Any input is ok(if only alphabet and number, then user can not input “#”)
 </box>

 Examples:
-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
+* `add name/John Doe phone/98765432 email/johnd@example.com address/John street, block 123, #01-01`
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`
+* `add name/Betsy Crowe phone/98765432 email/betsycrowe@example.com address/Newgate Prison p/1234567 t/criminal tag/friends pref/tea bag freq/7`

 ### Listing all clients : `list`